siegeapp/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added all the plugins and configs as `dependencies`
 - [ ] I have tested the updates and ensured that they run successfully
 - [ ] All CI tests passed successfully
+- [ ] I've added/updated the documentation to reflect the changes

 ## PR Type